 The I/O ports are color coded in conformance with the PC 99 specification.
-See the Figure 2-2 below for the colors and locations of the various I/O ports.
+See Figure 2-3 below for the colors and locations of the various I/O ports.

-A. Back Panel Connectors/IO Ports
+Back Panel Connectors/IO Ports

-Figure 2-2.
 Back Panel I/O Port Locations and Definitions